electriccitizen/newupstream/docs/WORKFLOW.md

-# Safe workflow for Configuration Management in Drupal 8
+# Following a safe workflow (D8)

 [back to README](../README.md)

-Keep your team members and clients in a safe and happy state.
 If you practice the workflow outlined below, you will avoid most common problems.
+This document includes a few specific ```fin``` (docksal) commands, but the general principles and commands apply to all local environments (DrupalVM, Lando, DDEV, ADD, Mamp, custom stack, etc.) and should be followed to make for a happier team.

 ## Get in sync

-Following these steps will ensure that you are in one-to-one state with the development server, and that everything is working correctly prior to starting a new task.
+Following these steps, will ensure that you are in one-to-one state with the development server, and that everything is working correctly prior to starting a new task.

 ```git status``` to make sure you have a clean master branch with no uncommitted work